LeeMorinUCF/QMB3311S22/demo_22_PP_Ch_11_Dictionaries/README.md

 The term *dictionary* is an appropriate name because the organization of records surrounds a *key*: in a dictionary (the book type), the entries are organized by words, which are listed in order.
-The remaining entries show a list of values incuding the part of speech, the pronunciation, the definition, examples of usage, and so on.
+The remaining entries show a list of values including the part of speech, the pronunciation, the definition, examples of usage, and so on.

-The primary motivation behind our postponement of this data type is that it resembles the organization of databases, the topic in chapter 17, which we will study next week.
+The primary motivation behind our postponement of this data type is that it resembles the organization of databases, the topic in Chapter 17, which we will study next week.
 You already have some familiarity with databases: your very own information is entered into several databases.
-For example, the IRS keeps a record of your tax imformation by recording amounts in the fields of your tax return, your vital statistics, and the primary key is your social security number.
+For example, the IRS keeps a record of your tax information by recording amounts in the fields of your tax return, your vital statistics, and the primary key is your social security number.
 If you have a driver's license, the DMV keeps a record of your vehicles,